hh/org/blog/content/blog/cncf-dan.md

 Later Hippie, while he was living in Portland, did some more work with the MTN team.
 Bob shipped servers to him to allow him to do some more work on the network booting for the cruise ship industry. \
  \
 Shortly after that Bob and Aaron left MTN, and Hippie returned from the USA to New Zealand, with the servers still stranded in the USA.
 After working up some courage Hippie asked Bob if he had some money available to relocate the servers to New Zealand.
 Bob said that he could not help with money, but would introduce him to someone that could help.  \
 Bob told [Dan Kohn](https://en.wikipedia.org/wiki/Dan_Kohn) all about who Hippie was, the work he was doing, and the things that are important to him.
 Bob introduced them and that was the start of another important relationship on this journey.
-The servers were relocated and installed in the Marine Reach vessel Pacific Hope providing OpenMRS services.
+The servers were relocated and they are used as part of the infrastructure for Hippie's vision.

  \
 In 2017 Hippie attended his first CloudNativeCon + KubeCon Europe in Berlin, Germany.
 Dan was starting on the road to reshaping the world of open source and how it would be consumed.
 He was instrumental in creating a conformance standard for [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) and the Kubernetes Certified Service Provider program which was introduced to the opensource world at this conference.